 Treasure hunt retailers have outpaced the market in recessions

 The health care industry captured the world’s attention in the early days of the pandemic, as several companies produced vaccines in record time.
 But observers today may be overlooking an important consideration in an unsettled environment: Health care companies appear attractively valued relative to the broader global stock market and their own history.

-“Some market leaders are particularly appealing, given the prospects for growth of their pipelines,” says Capital Group portfolio manager Alan Wilson.
+“Some market leaders are particularly appealing, given the prospects for growth of their pipelines,” says portfolio manager Alan Wilson.
 Across the sector, drug developers, device makers and service providers are transforming health care and improving patient outcomes.

 “Drug discovery is in a golden age that would not be possible without the combination of efficient genetic sequencing, computational power to analyze massive datasets and precise biochemical tools,” explains Wilson.
 One recent advancement is antibody-drug conjugates (ADCs), which empower the immune system to target cancer cells while leaving healthy cells alone.
-The global market for such treatments is expected to grow from $3.18 billion in 2020 to $20.01 billion in 2028.
+The global market for such treatments is expected to grow from US$3.18 billion in 2020 to US$20.01 billion in 2028.

-Examples of companies seeking to tap into this opportunity include oncology pioneers Bristol Myers Squibb, Merck and Roche, which are developing ADCs that combat various tumors.
+Examples of companies seeking to tap into this opportunity include oncology pioneers Bristol Myers Squibb, Merck and Roche, which are developing ADCs that combat various tumours.
 Of course not every ADC will be a success, so the key for selective investors is to understand both the science and business opportunity.